freeradical13/freeradical13.github.io/index.md

 ## Chemical Reactions

 A [chemical reaction][] occurs any time a chemical bond is created or broken.
-A [chemical equation][] describes a reaction with [reagents][] (or reactants) on the left-hand side of the equation which yields (→) the [product(s)][chemical reaction product] of the chemical reaction on the right-hand side of the equation.
+A [chemical equation][] describes a reaction with [reagents][] (or reactants) on the left-hand side of the equation which yields (→) the [product(s)][chemical reaction product] of the chemical reaction on the right-hand side of the equation (an [adduct][] is a type of product where there are no products other than the adduct product).
 For example, the chemical equation for the reaction of molecular hydrogen and molecular oxygen plus input energy (E) yields water and output energy E':

 <code>2H<sub>2</sub> + O<sub>2</sub> + E → 2H<sub>2</sub>O + E'</code>